Ninjapouet/ocaml-sdk/docs/rfcs/001-codec.md

 This approach has several drawbacks:

-1. **Code duplication**: Each format requires separate derive annotations
-2. **Inconsistent APIs**: Different libraries have different conventions
+1. **Inconsistent APIs**: Different libraries have different conventions
-3. **No format abstraction**: Code is coupled to a specific format
+2. **No format abstraction**: Code is coupled to a specific format
-4. **Testing complexity**: Each format needs separate test coverage
+3. **Testing complexity**: Each format needs separate test coverage

 ### The Solution